oneeve8/kobble-data/content/videonarrativehowto.md

 Swipe from the top down to create a split screen.
 And there you go!
 That was easy!
-You can adjust the width of your windows by grabbing the center and moving the width left or right
+You can adjust the width of your windows by grabbing the center and moving the width left or right To go back to a single sc

 ## Drag and Drop